 Loving gives a light to medium baby pink, absolutely adorable.
-I think Loving is the most flattering in the volume 3 mini set.
+I think Loving is the most flattering in volume 3 mini set.
 Its consistency is very similar to Committed, this is creamy and lightweight with exquisite pigmentation to leave full coverage.
 Blended and built well by a slanted sponge or fingertip, the lipstick doesn’t cause uneven patches.

-Moreover, it dries down quickly without sticky sensations and doesn’t make kiss transfer or smear around either.
+Moreover, it dries down quickly without sticky sensations and doesn’t make a kiss transfer or smear around either.
 The product literally brings stress-free application.
 I usually apply the lipstick into the center of my lips and then, use my finger to diffuse it out for minimal makeup.

 Romantic is a bright red with pink undertones.
-Infused with marvelous color payoff and creamy, thick consistency to result in an exceptionally bold look and opaque coverage.
+Infused with the marvelous color payoff and creamy, thick consistency to result in an exceptionally bold look and opaque coverage.
 Very blendable and buildable, there aren’t blotchy, uneven residues at all.

 You might need to wait for a couple of minutes to let it dry and use a piece of tissue to blot away some excess product.
 The lipstick won’t leave stains on your cup.
 One more thing I like about Romantic is it doesn’t make me feel terribly dry, heavy or tacky like Charming.
 My pout feels comfortable with it.
 Plus, the color is genuinely tempting.

 The shade brings about a medium to dark brown.
 Its consistency is really weightless and slippery onto my lips.
 The lipstick has good pigmentation and spreadability, I can easily diffuse with my fingertip.
 However, it’s not evenly buildable, when putting some extra layers on top, it causes subtle patchiness and discoloration.
-After drying down in some minutes, it tends to be smooch proof, also, I don’t find annoyingly dehydrated or sticky either.
+After drying down in some minutes, it tends to be smooch-proof, also, I don’t find it annoyingly dehydrated or sticky either.
 Otherwise, the lipstick seems to accentuate fine lines and cracks.

 Passionate is a light to medium purple.
-Surprisingly, Passionate is more liquified with a much thinner texture than the rest of shades.
+Surprisingly, Passionate is more liquified with a much thinner texture than the rest of the shades.
 And, it’s also hard to fill neatly and perfectly into my lips.
 This is the most stubborn I got.
 The lipstick is indeed blended well, but more likely to leave uneven residues and streaks.
-It takes about one to two minutes to utterly dry down and be kiss proof in the absence of heavy, tacky feelings.
+It takes about one to two minutes to utterly dry down and be kiss-proof in the absence of heavy, tacky feelings.
 Likewise, I’m not lucky with purple lipsticks so this looks odd on me somehow.

 Housed in a plastic, transparent tube that you can see the lipstick colors through with an aluminum lid.
 The tube is weightless and easy to use.
 The product has a very impressive packaging design, which is nostalgic and vintage.
 I totally love its small cardboard container with the image of a lovey-dovey couple.
 That is cute and hilarious.